GoogleCloudPlatform/datacatalog-tag-engine/docs/manual_deployment.md

    - Download the OAuth client secret and save the json file to the root of your local Tag Engine repository as `te_client_secret.json`.

-4. Open `tagengine.ini` and set the following variables in this file.
+4. Create a file `tagengine.ini` in the root of your `datacatalog-tag-engine` folder and set the following variables in this file:

 	```
 	TAG_ENGINE_ACCOUNT